Why Do Exchange Rates Change?

 1. Inflation Rates

-Inflation is one of the most basic causes that cause the alteration in exchange rates.
+Inflation is one of the most basic factors affecting exchange rate.
 Inflation is defined as the rate at which the general level of prices of goods and services is rising.
 Rise of price consequently leads to erosion of the purchasing power of currency.
 Countries experiencing lower inflation will often cause appreciation of their currency against others.
-For example, if India's inflation is lesser than that of the U.S., INR may appreciate against the USD.
+For example, if India’s inflation is lesser than that of the U.S., INR may appreciate against the USD.

 2. Interest Rates